aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 ## 11. Use Athena to develop insights

-1. Open the [AWS CloudFormation console](https://console.aws.amazon.com/athena/) or select Athena in the Services dropdown
+1. Open the [Amazon Athena console](https://console.aws.amazon.com/athena/) or select Athena in the Services dropdown

 2. Choose the glue database (reddit_glue_db) populated on the left view